An Broc (The Badger) is the newsletter of Badgerwatch (Ireland) Newsletter no.34

 Subject: The awful glue traps used for catching mice

 PLEASE HELP The Alliance For Animal Rights P.O.
 Box 4734 Dublin (AFAR) to get the law implemented and to get these barbaric items removed from all shops.
+GLUE TRAPS are clearly illegal in this country, yet they have managed to remain on sale in some stores.

 Glue traps, however, are an extremely cruel method of catching animals.
 We believe that if people understood the degree of cruelty associated with the use of glue traps, they would want no part of them.